-The tax man cometh, and cometh soon!
+The tax man cometh ... and you need to respond!
 Do you know where your tax records are?

 Chances are, they're swimming in a stack of paper ... somewhere.

 Rafts of paper flood into the average home each day.
 The mailbox discharges letters and bills and bank statements.
 Briefcases explode with professional journals, pay stubs and calendars.
 School backpacks unload children's artwork, meeting notices and sports schedules.

 Paper clutter costs money, time and stress.
 A missing permission slip derails the entire family on the way out the door.
 Hide-and-seek bills lead to late payment fees.
 Lose the roster, and it's back to the Yellow Pages each time you need to contact the soccer car pool.